 Both in my research on poetry and in my work on museums, I aim to engage scientists and those interested in science as well as literary scholars.
-Through these kinds of cross-disciplinary engagements it is possible to build up a much richer understanding of the significance of scientific practices and discoveries, and a fuller sense too of how the arts can engage constructively with science.
+I have worked closely with a number of leading scientific institutions over the course of my research, including the Royal Society, the Natural History Museum, the Oxford University Museum of Natural History and the Royal Ontario Museum, and I am one of the co-authors of a report for the AHRC on the value of humanities research on biology to biologists.
+Through these cross-disciplinary collaborations, I have been aiming to build up a much richer understanding of the significance of scientific practices and discoveries, and a fuller sense of how the arts can engage constructively with science.